danielstocks/yak/README.md

 Yak is an ORM that maps RESTful resources to JavaScript models/collections.

 Inspired by [Backbone.js](http://backbonejs.org/) and [Her](http://www.her-rb.org/), Yak is designed to build applications that are powered by a RESTful JSON API instead of a database.
-Yak uses `window.fetch` on the client, and
+Thanks to the [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) module, Yak uses `window.fetch` on the client, and
 `node-fetch` on the server, which makes it really easy for you to write a persistence layer in an isomorphic fashion.

 [![Build Status](https://travis-ci.org/danielstocks/yak.png?branch=master)](https://travis-ci.org/danielstocks/yak)